strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 due to writes to the upcoming KRaft metadata log.

 Currently, when using separate controller-only nodes*, those nodes are not described by `Admin#describeCluster` and we cannot use
 `Admin#describeLogDirs` against the controllers.
 So the disk usage of the volume could be invisible.
+We should not enable this plugin on a controller-only node.

 When using controller+broker mode*, by default the metadata log is kept in the first `log.dirs` directory but could be configured to a custom location, potentially on its own volume.
 If it was put on a separate volume it would not be